-With Continued Conversation, you can have a conversation with Google Home without saying “Hey Google” before each question.
+With Continued Conversation, you can have a conversation with your Google Nest and Google Home speakers and displays without saying “Hey Google” before each question.

 Note: Your Assistant language must be set to English.
 Please use Android Google Search App (AGSA) 8.7 or higher to access Continued Conversation within Assistant Settings on an Android device.

 Turn on Continued Conversation

 - On your phone or tablet, open the Google Home app .

 - Scroll to "Google Assistant services," then tap More settings Assistant Continued Conversation .

 Note: When you turn on Continued Conversation, it's on for all devices that you have set up.
 To see which devices this setting applies to, tap Settings then scroll to "Google Assistant services," tap More settings Assistant Continued Conversation .